OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/azure-resource-manager/resource-manager-policy.md

       "allowedLocations": {
         "type": "array",
         "metadata": {
-          "description": "The list of locations that can be specified when deploying resources", "strongType": "location",
+          "description": "hello list of locations that can be specified when deploying resources", "strongType": "location",
           "displayName": "Allowed locations"
         }
       }
     },
     "displayName": "Allowed locations",
-    "description": "This policy enables you to restrict the locations your organization can specify when deploying resources.", "policyRule": {
+    "description": "This policy enables you toorestrict hello locations your organization can specify when deploying resources.", "policyRule": {
       "if": {
         "not": {